Two women injured in UK homophobic attack "for refusing to kiss"

-LONDON (Reuters) - Two women were punched and robbed in a homophobic assault on a London bus, police said on Friday, as media reported that they were left covered in blood after refusing their attackers’ demands to kiss.
+LONDON (Reuters) - Two women were punched and robbed in what police on Friday called a disgusting homophobic assault on a London bus, after one of the victims said their attackers tried to force them to kiss each other.

-The incident took place in the early hours on May 30 after the two women, who are both in their 20s, boarded a night bus in West Hampstead, police said in a statement on Friday.
+The incident took place in the early hours of May 30 after the women, in their 20s, boarded a night bus in West Hampstead.

-“As they sat on the top deck, they were approached by a group of four males who began to make lewd and homophobic comments to them,” the statement said.
+“As they sat on the top deck, they were approached by a group of four males who began to make lewd and homophobic comments to them,” a police statement said.

 “The women were then attacked and punched several times before the males ran off the bus.
 A phone and bag were stolen during the assault.”

-Both women were treated in hospital for facial injuries, police added.
+Both women were treated in hospital for facial injuries.

+Four men aged 15 to 18 have been arrested, police said later, and they were looking for other suspects.

 Melania Geymonat, 28, told BBC radio the men began harassing them when they discovered she and her girlfriend Chris were a couple.